abhineetsharma/ObjectiveC-Doodle-Jump-Clone/README.md

-the app has gyeroscope movement
+the app has gyroscope movement that can be switched on/off from menu